kubermatic/docs/content/kubermatic/v2.14/installation/add_seed_cluster_ee/_index.en.md

 +++

-This document describes how a new seed cluster can be added to an existing Kubermatic master cluster.
+This document describes how a new seed cluster can be added to an existing Kubermatic Kubernetes Platform(KKP) master cluster.

-Plese refer to the [architecture]({{< ref "../../concepts/architecture" >}}) diagrams for more information about the cluster relationships.
+Please refer to the [architecture]({{< ref "../../concepts/architecture" >}}) diagrams for more information about the cluster relationships.

-### Install Kubermatic Dependencies
+### Install KKP Dependencies

 #### Cluster Backups

-Kubermatic performs regular backups of user cluster by snapshotting the etcd of each cluster.
+KKP performs regular backups of user cluster by snapshotting the etcd of each cluster.
 By default these backups are stored locally inside the cluster, but they can be reconfigured to work with any S3-compatible storage.
 The in-cluster storage is provided by [Minio](https://min.io/) and the accompanying `minio` Helm chart.

-If your cluster has no default storage class, it's required to configure a class explicitely for Minio.
+If your cluster has no default storage class, it's required to configure a class explicitly for Minio.
 You can check the cluster's storage classes via:

 ```bash